brcdmr/depot-in-go/README.md

 A RESTful API project developed with Go which has below properties / functions:

-    * deployed on Hereoku and linked to GitHub (main) for automatic deploys
+    * deployed on Heroku and linked to GitHub (main) for automatic deployment
-    * can be accessed via https://depotingo.herokuapp.com/
+    * can be accessed via [https://depotingo.herokuapp.com/]
     * three different endpoints available (getvalue / setvalue / flush)
     * thread safe InMemoryStorage
     * InMemoryStorage data is saved at given interval